-The third area includes Block 1902, Lots 22 through 24 ("hereafter Sub-Area 3").
-These properties are collectively known as the "Swartz Property".
-The Swartz Property is a former car dealership, which had its origins as a gas station.
-The original two-story portion of the building that was constructed in 1902 still stands today.
-The three properties total roughly 1.85 acres.
+The third area includes Block 1902, Lots 19 through 28 ("hereafter Sub-Area 3").
+These properties are collectively known as the "Swartz Redevelopment Area".
+The Swartz Redevelopment Area is a former car dealership (Lots 22-24), which had its origins as a gas station, two 100 year old multifamily dwellings (Lots 19-21) and a vacant and dilapidated former commercial site (Lots 25-28).
+The original two-story portion of the Swartz dealership building that was constructed in 1902 still stands today.
+The ten lots total roughly 5.41 acres.
 Figure 5 shows the location of Sub-Area 3.